ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/accessibility.md

 #### Content that's not within the scope of the accessibility regulations

-The accessibility regulations [do not require us to fix external, third-party websites that are neither funded nor developed by, nor under the control of the Government Digital Service][accessibility-legislation].
+The [Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 legislation][accessibility-legislation] does not require us to fix external, third-party websites that are neither funded nor developed by, nor under the control of the Government Digital Service (GDS).

 ## How we tested this website